bazelbuild/bazel-website/basics/patching.md

    new commit and push it to make changes to your pull request.
 If the review takes too long (e.g. reviewer is unresponsive), send an email to [bazel-dev@googlegroups.com](mailto:bazel-dev@googlegroups.com).
-1. After your review is complete, the pull request can be finalized.
+1. After the review is complete, the pull request can be finalized.
 Note that some repositories, such as [bazel](https://github.com/bazelbuild/bazel) do not allow to directly merge a PR.
 In that case, a Bazel maintainer applies your patch to Google's internal version control system.
 Only after that process is concluded,